Welcome to today's edition of the Rush 24-7 podcast.

 And they were British citizens.

-They were they were they were British citizens.
+They were British citizens.

-And and uh, you know, they they they they could inf they can infiltrate the grid now because you know the British might bring their own people over here to work on a uh I don't I don't know this company, I don't know if the company recognizes the IRA or not.
+And they could infiltrate the grid now because the British might bring their own people over here to work.

-We should we should look into that.
+We should look into that.

-Here's here's another interesting note.
+Here's another interesting note.

 Westinghouse.

-You remember that name.
+You remember that name?

 Westinghouse used to own everything.

-Westinghouse used to own washers and dryers and make jet engines, they used to make refrigerators, they used to make uh uh own radio stations all over the country.
+They used to make own radio stations all over the country.

 Well, Westinghouse is also a major operator of our country's nuclear power plants.

-And as such, the plans, the weaknesses, the security arrangements, the work schedules, etc.
+And as such, the plans, the weaknesses, the security arrangements, the work schedules, etc., of these nuclear power plants are known to Westinghouse management.

 Imagine if a terrorist were to get this information.